 Remember the last time you argued with your spouse?
-You both raised your voices, maybe one of you slammed a door or even threw something across the room in frustration?
-Your toddler does!
+You both raised your voices, maybe one of you slammed a door or even slammed something on the table in frustration?

 You see, we adults throw tantrums, too.
-Maybe not over running out of purple popsicles and being forced to choose between green and orange, but for other reasons.
+Not over running out of purple popsicles and being forced to choose between green and orange, but for other reasons.

-Just be cognizant of how you act in front of your toddler.
+Be cognizant of how you act in front of your toddler.
 Because whether or not he displays the behaviors he witnesses immediately, he has them cataloged.
-Trust me!

 You've heard the expression “pick your battles.”
-Well, what if you simply had less battles to choose from?
+Well, what if you simply had fewer battles to choose from?

-Basically, you put away things that you don't want your child to mess with and be at the ready to teach your child the proper way to handle things that are left out.
+Basically, you put away things that you don't want your child to mess with and be ready to teach your child the proper way to handle things that are left out.

-Areas with child-sized furniture, complete with activities set out for them to do in their own are great “yes” spaces!
+Areas with child-sized furniture, complete with activities set out for them to do on their own are great “yes” spaces!

 If little Tommy is used to getting a toy each time you visit the store, he is going to have a hard time understanding when you tell him that you can't buy a toy for him this shopping trip.